 That’s why they use 256-bit AES to encrypt your secure passwords and other data.
 And derive the encrypted key from your master password using PBKDF2 SHA-256.

 To top it all off, free users get the option to set two-factor authentication to prevent unwanted break-ins.
 They also have the option of multi-factor authentication, but that is limited only to their ‘Enterprise’ users.

-In short, the Bitwarden vault is unbreakable unless someone has access to all your devices and authentication codes, which is kinda impossible.
+In short, the Bitwarden encrypted vault is unbreakable unless someone has access to all your devices and two-step authentication codes, which is kinda impossible.

 #4.
-Sharing your data with other users is super-easy on the software.
+Sharing your password data with other users is super-easy on the software.